extend-kanishka/CricketCaptainCompanion/README.md

 ## ℹ️ About
 <img src="https://private-user-images.githubusercontent.com/123853733/475893474-bb2d59cd-8275-437d-b5f4-a8e9ba3c5d07.png?jwt=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NTQ3MTE3MTcsIm5iZiI6MTc1NDcxMTQxNywicGF0aCI6Ii8xMjM4NTM3MzMvNDc1ODkzNDc0LWJiMmQ1OWNkLTgyNzUtNDM3ZC1iNWY0LWE4ZTliYTNjNWQwNy5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjUwODA5JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI1MDgwOVQwMzUwMTdaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT04MTk1YzEwYjIwM2I2OTU5YjY5MDlhYmQxYmE3NzdmNWJlNTY5YWMxMDA2YTg0ZTFmMWQ0ZjI1OWNkODEwMTMxJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCJ9.P_-Pbey2vjmevWrzu9XqCHAG93IA-kKUwiBFF6iV7Gk" align="right" alt="Cricket Captain Companion screenshot" width="350" style="margin-left: 15px; margin-bottom: 15px;">
 Cricket Captain Companion is a Windows-based desktop application designed to assist cricket team captains in player selection by allowing them to view their players performance over a certain time frame or range of matches.
 The application offers a user-friendly interface built with python's built in gui library tkinter.
 Captains can record each player’s batting, bowling, and fielding statistics per match.
-It features role-based access, allowing captains full data access with advanced analysis tools while players can view only their own recent performances.
-This design helps prevent players from comparing themselves with teammates, which can sometimes lead to overconfidence or unnecessary pressure - factors that can otherwise affect their performance on the field.
+It features role-based access, allowing captains(admin) full data access with advanced analysis tools while players(user) can view only their own recent performances.
+This design helps prevent players from comparing themselves with teammates, which can sometimes lead to overconfidence or unnecessary pressure - factors that can affect their performance on the field.
 Captains can filter and sort data by parameters such as total runs, batting average, or wickets taken within a given timeframe or a fixed number of recent matches.
 Using capable PostgreSQL database it’s ideal for domestic tournaments lacking advanced analysis tools and for school/college matches to record performances and select award-winning players.

+---

+There are two versions of the application downloadable CCC-Cloud with supabase hosting its database.
+Acts as a demo version as it doesnt need any dependencies ( Just install and run ).
+The main version CCC-Standalone needs PostgreSQL downloaded and it needs to be setup for the connection with app.
+Procedures are shown in  [Prerequisite](#-prerequisite) section.